PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 * Voice of Civic Engagement Award

-To encourage more youth to take a stand in public hearings or similar occasions.
+To encourage more youth to take a stand in public hearings or on any community platforms.

 * Youth Empowerment Award